-The final base model incorporated aspects of both the above models.
-Below are a list of the more salient specifications (See also Section 2.4.1.2 for comparisons with the California and Washington models):
+The final base model incorporated aspects of both models proposed to the Mop-up STAR Panel.
+Below is a list of the more salient specifications (See also Section 2.4.1.2 for comparisons with the California and Washington models, of which the Oregon model shares many similar specifications when not listed below):

-- Female M fixed at 0.17, with a step at age 10 to 0.2 - Male M fixed at 0.17 for all ages - Tag Q fixed at 0.25. - Selectivity for the trawl fishery was logistic and length-based, but allowed to be sexspecific. - Selectivity was estimated as age-based with dome-shaped parameters for females. - Conditional age-at-length was weighted using harmonic means. - Recruitment deviations were not estimated.
+- Female M fixed at 0.17, with a step at age 10 to 0.2. - Male M fixed at 0.17 for all ages. - Tag Q fixed at 0.25. - Selectivity for the trawl fishery was logistic and length-based, but allowed to be sexspecific. - Selectivity for the ocean-boat recreational fishery was estimated as age-based with domeshaped parameters for females. - Conditional age-at-length was weighted using harmonic means. - Recruitment deviations were not estimated.